Statewide Solar Permitting Standards

 CA Government Code § 66015 restricts a city, county, city and county, or charter city from charging more for a solar permit than the estimated reasonable cost of providing the service for which the fee is charged.
 The law further provides specific limits on the dollar amount local governments may charge for a permit:

-The restrictions of CA Government Code § 66015 only apply to roof-mounted PV systems, not ground-mounted systems or solar thermal systems, and only for permits issued prior to January 1, 2018.
-The law also gives local governments the ability to exceed these cost limits by resolution or ordinance if they provide substantial evidence of the reasonable cost to issue the permit, and meet other criteria.
+The law gives local governments the ability to exceed these cost limits by resolution or ordinance if they provide substantial evidence of the reasonable cost to issue the permit, and meet other criteria.

 Expedited Permitting